-When configuring and forming VPN connections, note that in FortiClient the user password is saved only for the user who entered it.
+When configuring and forming VPN connections, FortiClient saves the user password only for the user who entered it.
 It is not accessible in FortiClient to other users of the device.
 All other information is visible in FortiClient when other users are logged into the same device.